Skip to main content

 Two employees collaborate at the Maputo Thermal Plant in Mozambique.

 Human resource policies are fundamental for establishing an organization’s workplace culture and fostering each employee’s work experience and career progression.
-Gender, social inclusion, and diversity policies are important organizational building blocks that create an enabling environment for equality, enable organizations to set and track progress toward goals, and support organizations to develop a business case for gender equality.
+They are important building blocks that create an enabling environment for women to thrive and progress in their careers, facilitate setting and tracking progress toward goals, and support developing a business case for advancing women in the workplace.

-When effective, inclusive policies set the tone of an organization, demonstrate leadership commitment, and enable organizations to achieve gender equality in practice.
-While creating a gender equality policy is an important step toward gender equality in practice, it should be noted that all HR policies must be created and reviewed with a gender lens to ensure gender is integrated across the organization.
+When effective policies set the tone of an organization, they reflect leadership commitment and enable organizations to achieve real change in practice.
+While creating a policy is an important step toward ensuring balanced representation of men and women, all HR policies must be reviewed with careful attention to ensure women receive support across the organization—throughout policy implementation.

-Successful HR policies that fully support gender equality and diversity goals help promote gender equality and inclusion throughout all stages of the employee life cycle.
-By ensuring each policy prioritizes gender equality and diversity with clear measures and targets, levels of accountability, and action plans to implement the policy and monitor progress, you can ensure women and others with diverse social identities thrive in your organization.
-Fully adopting gender-equitable and inclusive policies throughout the employee life cycle will also help you align with your company’s business case.
+Successful HR policies that fully support women’s economic empowerment help promote women’s participation and leadership throughout all stages of the employee life cycle.
+By ensuring each policy prioritizes balanced representation of men and women with clear measures and targets, levels of accountability, and action plans to implement the policy and monitor progress, companies can ensure all people prosper in the workplace.
+Adopting policies for equal treatment of men and women throughout the employee life cycle also positions companies for enhanced business performance.

 Tips for Policy Implementation